0xDTC/Hosts-Manager-Linux/README.md

-# Manage Hosts Script
+# Hosts Manager Script

-This bash script provides a convenient way to manage entries in your `/etc/hosts` file.
-It allows you to add, update, append, and remove host entries while preserving default localhost configurations.
+This Bash script is designed to manage entries in your `/etc/hosts` file conveniently.
+It provides options to add, update, append, and remove host entries, as well as wipe all user-added entries while preserving essential default localhost configurations.

 ## Features

-- **Add New Host**: Add a new IP-hostname pair to `/etc/hosts`.
+- **Add New Host**: Add a new IP-hostname pair to `/etc/hosts` with consistent formatting.
-- **Update Host IP**: Update the IP of an existing host entry, preserving any associated sub-hostnames.
+- **Update Host IP**: Update the IP of an existing host entry, retaining associated sub-hostnames.
 - **Append Sub-hostname**: Append additional sub-hostnames to existing IP entries.
 - **Remove Entry**: Remove a specified host entry from `/etc/hosts`.
-- **Wipe All User-Added Entries**: Remove all entries except default localhost entries, with multiple confirmation steps to prevent accidental deletion.
+- **Wipe All User-Added Entries**: Remove all entries except default localhost entries, with confirmation steps to prevent accidental deletions.

 ## Installation for Direct Terminal Access

-After downloading and making the script executable, you can move it to `/usr/bin` to run it from anywhere in the terminal:
+To run the script from any directory, you can move it to `/usr/bin`:

 ```bash
 chmod +x manage-hosts
 sudo mv manage-hosts /usr/bin/
 ```

-Now, you can run the script from any directory by typing:
+Now you can execute the script from anywhere by typing:

 ```bash
 manage-hosts